 Desk research | User Interviews | Empathy Mapping | Persona Development | User Flow | Storyboarding | Prototyping | Data Visualizing| Keynote | Sketch | Adobe Illustrator | Adobe Photoshop | Rhino

-How might we better recycle clothes and garments and let more people to participate recycling?
+How might we encourage more people to participate in clothes&garment recycling?

 Textiles and clothing are a fundamental part of everyday life and an important sector in the global economy.
 It is hard to imagine a world without textiles.
 Clothes are worn by almost everyone, nearly all the time, and for many are an important expression of individuality.
 In the last 15 years, clothing production has approximately doubled, driven by a growing middle-class population across the globe and increased per capita sales in mature economies.
 The latter rise is mainly due to the ‘fast fashion’ phenomenon, with a quicker turnaround of new styles, increased number of collections offered per year, and—often—lower prices.